nareshmaharaj-consultant/vagrant_for_centos8/README.md

    * vagrant plugin install vagrant-hostmanager ( once only )
    *vagrant hostmanager ( ona single machine )

-Metrics server will be on http://192.168.56.[n]:3000 where n is the last server created namesd obs*
+- Set up the metrics server on http://192.168.56.[n]:3000
+  - where n is the last server created namesd obs*